 How competitive are CMU admissions?

 CMU admissions are highly competitive overall, but selectivity varies significantly by school and major.
-Computer Science is especially competitive, while other colleges have different evaluation criteria.

 Can I apply to more than one major at CMU?